How do I get a free library card when you are closed for the Pandemic?!

 How do I get a free library card?

-If you are a Jaffrey resident, own property, or work or attend school in Jaffrey, you are eligible for a free library card.
+If you are a Jaffrey or Sharon resident, own property, or work or attend school in Jaffrey, you are eligible for a free library card.
 Bring a current photo ID with up-to-date address and, if you are not a resident of Jaffrey, proof of local employment or your school ID.
 If you are a new resident and your photo ID does not have the current address, you may bring in other proof of local residence such as a pay stub, utility bill, or rental agreement.
 (Please see our Circulation policy)

 How old do you need to be to get a library card?